2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Pocatello Police, Idaho Falls Police and Boise Police use computerized dispatch and records systems to collect and tabulate Uniform Crime Report data, which include crimes based on prejudice which means hate crimes.
 The systems are designed to record all incidents that occur on ISU property, whether on campus or off, and all incidents that occur at off-campus student organizations recognized by ISU.
 Crime statistics for all locations are recorded in this pamphlet.
 Under the Spillman Incident Reporting system, new information is added on the reporting officer's shift.
 Incident logs are available to the public during business hours on a daily basis.
 The logs are posted to the web site every 24 hours.

-Campus crime, arrest and referral statistics include those reported to ISU Public Safety, the Pocatello Police, designated campus officials, including but not limited to, directors, deans, department heads, advisors to student organizations and athletic coaches.
+Campus crime, arrest and referral statistics include those reported to ISU Campus Security, the Pocatello Police, designated campus officials, including but not limited to, directors, deans, department heads, advisors to student organizations and athletic coaches.

 Each year, an e-mail notification is made to all enrolled students that provides the web site to access this report.
 Faculty and staff receive similar notification by postcard.
-Copies of the report may also be obtained at the Public Safety Department, 625 E Humbolt Streetm building number 27, on the ISU campus.
+Copies of the report may also be obtained at the Campus Security Department, 625 E Humbolt Streetm building number 27, on the ISU campus.

 Boise- ISU's Boise Center located at 12301 W Explorer Drive, Suiet 102, Boise, Idaho, is within the jurisdiction of the Boise Police Department.
 The Boise Police patrol this area in the same manner as they do the rest of the city.
 Idaho State University does not provide security at this location, but it is patroled randomly during the evening and night time by a private security agency.
 Evening and night time entry to the building is by card access.
 Boise Police use the 911 emergency telephone system and will respond to all emergency calls at this location as soon as possible.
 The Boise Center has no resident housing for students.